cosmic-dawn-group/QUEST/ReadMe.md

 ## Install instructions

 We recommend installing QUEST in a dedicated virtual environment.
-We currently leverage [qsopop](https://github.com/jtschindler/atelier) to sample from a luminosity function.
-Unfortunately, due to the design of PyPI, we currently cannot include [qsopop](https://github.com/jtschindler/atelier) as a requirement.
-It is thus necessary to install it manually:
+We currently leverage [qsopop](https://github.com/cosmic-dawn-group/qsopop) to sample from a luminosity function, but in principle any package can be used (but updates in the code are, most likely, necessary).

 1.  **Create and activate a virtual environment** (e.g., using `venv`):
     ```bash